danawanb/advent_of_elixir/README.md

-Advent of Code 2021 using elixir
+Advent of Code 2020 and 2021 using elixir